NexumBit

 How it works

 Liquidity stays in on-chain contracts—not our balance sheet.
-If a counterparty stalls, script timeouts unlock the refund path.
+If a counterparty stalls, script timeouts unlock the refund path on each leg.

 What we stand for

-- User sovereignty You hold your keys end-to-end.
+• User sovereignty Your wallet keys stay on your device.
 We never custody balances.

 Bridge activity